napoleonwar/Avalon-BFM/avalon/README.md

-#Bus FUnction Model: Avalon Interface Verificaton
+#Bus Function Model: Avalon Interface Verificaton
 In this folder, it includes the RTL design of Avalon Interface by Chisel HDL, and a test folder for all defined transactions

 ##Technical Reference